teisdbr/winlibrs-docs-test/faq.md

 ### General Flat File Formatting Requirements

-Currently, LIBRS accepts data submissions in the form of a character delimited flat file.
-At this time we do not accept XML or JSON Format submissions.
+Currently, the LIBRS FTP Server only accepts data submissions in the form of a character delimited flat file.
+At this time we do not accept XML or JSON Format submissions through this method, though we are Beta Testing JSON Submissions via API.
+You can see more information on that [here](./models).

 Flat Files need to be sure to meet the following General Requirements: